messman/react-common-transition/README.md

 # react-common-transition

-_**Not stable.
-Not recommended for use by anyone other than the creator.
-I will likely not respond to feature requests.**_
+_**Not recommended for use by anyone other than the creator.
+Feel free to fork.**_

 `npm install --save @messman/react-common-transition`

 View on [npm](https://www.npmjs.com/package/@messman/react-common-transition) or on [GitHub](https://github.com/messman/react-common-transition).

 Common transition tools for React.
 As noted below, this is a fork of `react-transition-group`.

+## History

+### v6.0.0
+- Removed the need for a `ref` to be created outside and passed to the component and its child.
+That's now handled internally with the magic of `cloneElement`.
+- Renamed `isNotEntering` to `skipEntering` and `isNotExiting` to `skipExiting`.
+- Added a property `isAlwaysMounted` (false by default) to ensure the child is always mounted.
+- Added a helper function for getting the class selectors for use in `styled-components`.
+- Added a default for `classPrefix` to make it less likely that a prefix needs to be added in consuming projects.

 ## react-transition-group